tobek/headsoak/notes.md

 - check $s.u.user.isTemporaryPassword and if so direct them to change password page - it means they used works-for-24h-only token
 - remove all instances of `alert()` and replace with dynamic modal. on chrome and FF at least, alert windows begin with "The page at https://megnut.s3.amazonaws.com says:"
 - implement sort by query match strength
+- deploy should have rollback functionality: download the current assets (just html right?) and save them somewhere to put back. maybe grunt plugin already exists

 ##### bits and bugs

+- re-investigate orderObjectBy, benchmark to see if it makes sense or is an issue
+    - now building $s.n.nutsDisplay (which is an array) so only used for tags, so less of an issue
 - hide nmScope in /* DEV ONLY */ block or something
 - move feedback from zapier to watcher.js
 - load html and angular REAL fast and then async all the other shit